KuroiRaku/COMP371OpenGL/README.md

-Team Members:\
-Alessandro Kreslin (40025121)<br />
-Dann Kaoussarani (40133457)<br />
+## Quiz 2
 Le Cherng Lee (40122814)<br />
-Arshia Hamidi (40068250)<br />
 <br />
-Our project started with 5 members, but one of the members dropped the class, that’s why there are only 4 models

 ## Project Overview
-This project shows each member character model that consist of their first letter and last letter of their name as well as first number and last number of their student ID.<br /> This project allow user to rotate the models, moving the camera like in fps as well as rotating the world.<br /> There are some basic shaders code that changes models' colour as well as a little bit of lighting code and is just an extra work that we done.<br /> There's also an objectLoader and we loaded a cube with it as well as a font code which we did not use in the project as of right now. <br />
+This project shows 6 characters that made up from my last name and my first name.<br /> This project allow user to switch between cameras, moving the camera like in fps as well as rotating the world and switching lights on and off.<br /> There are some extra gimmicks that I had done for colors.<br />

 ## Project Dependencies
 This project uses GLAD and GLFW libraries to run the OpenGL version 4.6 application.<br />